nathburg/rapptr-todos/README.md

 # Todos API

 This Todos API was written with Express.js and uses a PostgreSQL database.
-With it you can sign in, make new todos, edit your todos, mark them as finished, etc. It's easiest to explore with an API tester like Postman.
+With it you can sign in, make new todos, edit your todos, mark them as finished, etc. **It's best to explore with an API tester like Postman.**

 ## Getting Started

 You need Postgres installed to get the database running.
 [Here are instructions](https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql/) for installing Postgres if you don't have it already.
-This project uses Postgres's default server port 5432.

-After cloning the repo locally, rename the .env.example file to .env to access the variables.
+After cloning the repo locally, rename the `.env.example` file to `.env` to access the variables.

+In `.env` you'll see this: `DATABASE_URL=postgres://postgres:postgres@localhost:5432/postgres`.
+The URI's general structure is `postgres://YourUserName:YourPassword@YourHostname:5432/YourDatabaseName` and you may need to modify it to work with your local Postgres parameters.
+(Meaning, if your username, password, and database name are not all `postgres` like on my computer.)

 Run `npm i` for dependencies.